robcarver17/pysystemtrade/docs/production.md

 If the broker API has gone crazy or died for some reason then all instruments with active positions will be locked.
 This is a quick way of unlocking them.

+##### Remove Algo lock on contract order

+When an algo begins executing a contract order (in part or in full), it locks it.
+That lock is released when the order has finished executing.
+If the stack handler crashes before that can happen, then no other algo can execute it.
+Although the order will be deleted in the normal end of day stack clean up, if you can't wait that long you can manually clear the problem.

 #### Delete and clean

 ##### Delete entire stack (CAREFUL!)